 Registration usually requires a small registration fee that you'll need to pay up front.
-At most schools, you will be notified of a registration group that you will be a part of soon following our submission.
+Most schools will notify you which registration group you will be a part of soon after submission.

 Provide As Much Information As Possible

 When applying for recruitment, make sure to provide as much information about yourself as you can.
-Include all high school activities you were a part of, leadership roles, and academic achievements.
-Anything that can make you seem more attractive in the eyes of a sorority is a plus.
+Include all high school activities you were a part of, leadership roles and academic achievements.
+Anything that can make you more attractive in the eyes of a sorority is a plus.

-Regardless of their depiction on television and in movies, sororities actually hold academic achievement in high regard and some may even require a certain grade point average for you to be eligible.
+Regardless of their depiction on television and in movies, sororities actually hold academic achievement in high regard.
+They aren't all about partying.
+Some may even require a certain grade point average for you to be eligible.